Elements

 The elements of design are the pieces, the components, the building blocks of design.

-Elements are like the ingredients in a recipe, the parts of a machine or the notes in music.
-On their own, these elements may do little, but put together skillfully, they create a cake, a car or a concerto.
+Elements are like the ingredients in a recipe, the parts of a car or the notes in music.
+On their own, these elements may do little, but put together skillfully, they create a cake, a Corvette or a concerto.

 The elements of design include line, shape, color, value and texture.
 Put together skillfully, they create effective visual communication.